diegowholikesorange/zensole/README.md

 Instructions here are for Linux (and OSX).

 ## System Requirements
-Needed to build and run the CLI is the following:
+To build and run the CLI you'll need the following:

 * git
 * Java 8 or higher